stephanieyenyu/AMR_System/README.md

 These questions are the reason I am applying to graduate study in AI and robotics.
-The system described here occupies the layer beneath a learned policy: the component that must be correct before a policy has dependable state to act on, and the component that determines whether a robot deployment survives contact with recipients who are absent, refuse parcels, and actuate controls out of order.
+The system described here occupies the layer beneath a learned policy: the component that must be correct before a policy has dependable state to act on, and the component that determines whether a robot deployment survives contact with recipients who are absent, refuse packages, and actuate controls out of order.

 ---